Hacky sack

-A footbag is a small, round bag usually filled with plastic pellets or sand, which is kicked into the air as part of a competitive game or as a display of dexterity.
+A hacky sack is a small, round bag usually filled with plastic pellets or sand, which is kicked into the air as part of a competitive game or as a display of dexterity.
 "Hacky Sack" is the name of a brand of footbag popular in the 1970s (currently owned by Wham-O), which has since become a generic trademark.

 The most common game of footbag consists of two or more players standing in a circle and trying to keep the sack off the ground for as long as possible.

 History

 Footbag-like activities have existed for many years.
-The game is similar to the Japanese game of kemari, and some South East Asian games, such as chinlone, sepak takraw and sipa.
+The game is similar to the Japanese game of kemari, and some Southeast Asian games, such as chinlone, sepak takraw and sipa.
 The same principle is applied in association football–playing countries in activities of freestyle football and keepie uppie.
 It is also similar to traditional Asian games of kicking the shuttlecock, known as jianzi, chapteh, đá cầu, and jegichagi.

-The current Western incarnation of the sport was invented in 1972 by Mike Marshall and John Stalberger of Oregon City, Oregon, US with their "Hacky Sack" product, the trademark rights to which are now owned by Wham-O. Although Marshall died in 1975, Stalberger continued the business.
+The current Western incarnation of the sport was invented in 1972 by Mike Marshall and John Stalberger of Oregon City, Oregon, United States with their "Hacky Sack" product, the trademark rights to which are now owned by Wham-O. Although Marshall died in 1975, Stalberger continued the business.
 It gained national popularity in the early 1980s, and Stalberger sold the trademark to Wham-O in 1983.

+A few select players have been considered either the greatest freestyler or the greatest net player of all time, including Vasek Klouda for freestyle and Emmanuel Bouchard for net, but few players have claimed a mastery of both disciplines.
+Ken Shults was the number one player and champion of all disciplines of footbag for many years, which in many people’s eyes has crowned him the title of overall greatest footbag player of all time.